-Moya could have followed the path of her sisters, but instead chose the innkeepers apron, over the habit.
+Moya could have followed the path of her sisters, but instead chose an innkeeper’s apron, over a nun’s habit.

-After the death of Moya’s father, her mother, pregnant with her, took control of the West Wyalong pub.
+After the death of Denis Hartigan, his widow, pregnant with Moya, took control of the West Wyalong pub.
 Later Moya’s brother, Tom would run the business, until the Imperial was reduced to ashes in a huge fire in 1920.
 The Wyalong Advocate reported on May 21: